captbaritone/grats/website/docs/07-changelog/index.md

 Changes in this section are not yet released.
 If you need access to these changes before we cut a release, check out our `@main` NPM releases.
 Each commit on the main branch is [published to NPM](https://www.npmjs.com/package/grats?activeTab=versions) under the `main` tag.

+This version introduces support for defining directives, and annotating your schema with directives.

+- **Breaking Changes**

+  - The docblock tag `@specifiedBy` has been removed in favor of `@gqlAnnotate` which allows you to generically add directives to GraphQL schema constructs.
+    - Replace `@specifiedBy http://example.com` with `@gqlAnnotate specifiedBy(url: "http://example.com")`
+  - The docblock tag `@oneOf` has been removed and Grats will now infer it.

 - **Improvements**
   - Remove superfluous argument name property from `schema.ts`
+  - Generated `GraphQLSchema` now includes the `specifiedByURL` property for custom scalars that use the `@specifiedBy` directive.

 ---